What WPA does for homeschoolers

 - Welcomes all homeschoolers.

-- Provides information, encouragement, and support for homeschoolers.
+- Provides information, encouragement, and support for members.

-- Brings families together through annual conferences and a network of Regional Coordinators.
+- Brings families together through conferences and a network of Regional Contacts.

 - Ensures the right of families to choose an education consistent with their principles and beliefs.